 This attraction is great for kids as there is an adventure playground, a Jungle Walkway and a maze.

 Which will be your favourite castle in Pembrokeshire?
 Let us know!
-If you’re looking for holiday accommodation nearby then check out our Pembrokeshire Holiday Cottages, cosy holiday homes on a stunning holiday park at Amroth Castle.
+If you’re looking for holiday accommodation nearby then check out our Pembrokeshire holiday cottages, cosy caravan holidays, or apartments at our stunning holiday park at Amroth Castle.